geoportti/geoinformatics-days/source/index.rst

 Submissions are welcome in, but not limited to, the following areas:

 1. Geospatial Intelligence and AI
-2. Environmental Change, Resilience, and Sustainability
+2. Environmental Change, Resilience, Biodiversity and Sustainability
 3. Urban Analytics, Mobility, and Smart Cities
 4. Participatory GIS, Citizen Science, and Spatial Justice
 5. Remote Sensing, Earth Observation, and Spatial Modelling